hendrixjoseph/hendrixjoseph.github.io/_posts/2021-03-20-march-2021-blog-statistics.md

 The second time was from January 22nd through February 6th - 15 days.

 This time it started on March 4th.
-It looks as if it may have lifted as of March 18th (so 14 days) but their still is the following warning at the top of my AdSense console:
+It looks as if it may have lifted as of March 18th (so 14 days) but there still is the following warning at the top of my AdSense console:

 {% include image.html src="/images/blog-stats/2021/03/ads-limited-message.png" caption="The warning box that says: &quot;The number of ads you can show has been limited.
 For details, go to the Policy center.&quot;" %}